rust-lang/book/nostarch/chapter08.md

-Although the number of key and value pairs is growable, each unique key can only have one value associated with it at a time (but not vice versa: for example, both the Blue team and the Yellow team could have value 10 stored in the `scores` hash map).
+Although the number of key and value pairs is growable, each unique key can only have one value associated with it at a time (but not vice versa: for example, both the Blue team and the Yellow team could have the value `10` stored in the `scores` hash map).

 When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
 You could replace the